jkeenan/dummyrepo/README.md

     This library is set up in the form of a CPAN-ready Perl distribution consisting of:

+    *   A module, Dummy::Repo, which exports two subroutines:

+        *   "word()"

-    *   A module, Dummy::Repo, which exports a single subroutine, "word()", which does nothing but return a string provided as its argument.
+            "word()" does nothing but return a string provided as its argument.

+        *   "p51()"

+            "p51()" does nothing but add 51 to the positive or negative integer provided as its argument.

+    *   Two test files:

-    *   A test file, t/001_load.t, which confirms that "word()" works as expected.
+        *   t/001_load.t, which confirms that "word()" works as expected.

+            This file is present in all commits in this repository.

+        *   t/002_add.t, which confirms that "p51()" works as expected.

+            This file is not present in all commits in this repository.

     What is more important is the fact that t/001_load.t has been modified in a series of commits, sometimes to change the word used in testing